new92/IGFI/README.md

 ![Logo](https://user-images.githubusercontent.com/94779840/220741614-2ea1ace7-4bd7-411a-80e8-21ec40b75b4e.jpg)
 # IGFI 🤖

-With this script the user by simply logging in, can increase their followers !
-Works for both private and public accounts.
-And the first time the user uses it can add up to 50 followers !
-The other times it can add 25 - 30 followers.
-It's suggested to use it every two (2) days in order for your account not to get blocked.
-Also it provides additional information such as: the number of followers added, the percentage of success / failure etc.
+With this script, users can effortlessly increase their followers by simply logging in.
+It works seamlessly for both private and public accounts.
+Upon the initial use, users can gain up to 50 followers!
+Subsequent uses typically result in an addition of 25-30 followers.
+To maintain account safety, it is recommended to use the script every two (2) days to prevent potential blocking.
+The script also provides valuable information, including the number of followers added and the percentage of success or failure.

-> If you like this repository feel free to star and/or fork it.
-It helps me to continue uploading these types of repositories.
-If you didn't like it and/or found a bug or you have a suggestion please feel free to contact me at anytime at <a href='mailto:new92github@gmail.com'>this email address</a>.
-Or create a <a href="https://github.com/new92/IGFI/discussions">discussion</a>.
-Or open an <a href="https://github.com/new92/IGFI/issues">issue</a>.
-Any type of feedback is welcome and appreciated.
-(Please try avoiding the vulgar vocabulary)
+> If you find this repository helpful, please consider giving it a star and/or forking it.
+Your support encourages me to keep sharing similar repositories.
+If you encounter any issues, have suggestions, or simply didn't like the script, feel free to contact me anytime at <a href='mailto:new92github@gmail.com'>this email address</a>, or start a <a href="https://github.com/new92/IGFI/discussions">discussion</a>, or open an <a href="https://github.com/new92/IGFI/issues">issue</a>.
+Any form of feedback is welcome and appreciated (please refrain from using vulgar language).

 ## Urls 🔗